Looking after your bins will help us to save money. You can do this by keeping them in a safe place and putting your house number or name on them.

 Our developer guide explains how bins are provided for newly built homes.

 We do not provide a clinical waste collection service.

-If you need help with clinical waste please speak to your doctor’s surgery or local pharmacy.
+If you need help with clinical waste please speak to your doctor’s surgery or health practitioner.